What is BEACON?

 Addressing Core Processes

-BEACON Core Modules
+BEACON Therapy Modules

 understanding and monitoring emotions